Find out what makes Lake George so special! Learn about Lake George ecology, geologic history,

 You will find out what makes Lake George unique.
 You'll measure water clarity, catch zooplankton, and test pH and temperature.
 You'll find out if Lake George is healthy, and what you can do to help keep it that way.

 Who?
-All ages are welcome.
-The program was originally designed for students in grades 6-8 but can be adjusted for any age group.
+All ages are welcome however we do not recommend the program for those younger than 8 or 9.
+The program was originally designed for students in grades 6-8.
 Individuals or families can take part in our summer public tours.
 Those who have a large group may book a separate program.

 Where to board the boat: LGA's Floating Classroom is docked at the Lake George Village Dock, just north of Shepard Park, at the end of Amherst Street.
 Groups scheduling their own program may be able to have a different boarding location on the lake if there is a suitable dock.

-Public tours.Leaving from Lake George Village Dock, we offer public programs on Wednesdays in July and August, from 10 am -12 pm or 1 pm - 3 pm.
-In 2013, we will be offering a program out of Rogers Memorial Park in Bolton Landing on July 19 at 1pm and one program out of Mossy Point in Ticonderoga on August 6 at 1pm.
-Reservations are required. $15 adults and $9 for children under 18.
+Public tours.Leaving from Lake George Village Dock, we offer public programs on Wednesdays in July and August, from 10 am -12 pm or 1:00 pm - 3:00 pm.
+Reservations are required. $17 adults and $10 for children under 18.
 Call 518-668-3558 for reservations or make them online here!

-Group Cost: The program is free for schools located within the Lake George watershed, due to grant funding.
-Rates for groups vary... call or email for more information.
+Group Cost: Rates for groups vary... call or email for more information.

 The boat.
 The Rosalia Anna Ashby, a 40-foot catamaran, was launched for the first time in 2009.
 It was custom-built for the LGA, and is solely owned by us.